 - 3.20 The Provider must meet face to face with the potential Participant to discuss the Provision; the Participant's needs, check eligibility and inform the Participant that the Provision is funded by ESF and issue the leaflet ESF2020. - 3.21 The Provider must obtain personal details from the Participant and gain consent for this information to be passed to Jobcentre Plus. - 3.22 An ESF1420 form must be completed for each eligible individual who has declared their wish to participate in the Provision.
-The information captured on the ESF1420 must be accurate and complete and will include: - Participant characteristic data; - a declaration from the Participant that they wish to participate in ESF Provision, understand that the Provision is funded by ESF and that they permit their information to be stored and used to register them for ESF and future ESF research: - endorsement (signature) from the Participant that the data provided is correct; - details of eligibility and evidence seen by the Provider to support the referral to Provision; - the postcode of the venue where the in-depth needs assessment is to be conducted and initial Action Plan is agreed; - endorsement (signature) from the Provider that the information supplied is correct to their knowledge and that they've seen documents confirming the Participant's identity. - 3.23 The Provider must store the original ESF1420 form securely and send a copy to the DWP ESF Admin Team within five (5) Working Days of Participant signature.
+The information captured on the ESF1420 must be accurate and complete and will include: - Participant characteristic data; - a declaration from the Participant that they wish to participate in ESF Provision, understand that the Provision is funded by ESF and that they permit their information to be stored and used to register them for ESF and future ESF research; - endorsement (signature) from the Participant that the data provided is correct; - details of eligibility and evidence seen by the Provider to support the referral to Provision;

+- the postcode of the venue where the in-depth needs assessment is to be conducted and initial Action Plan is agreed; - endorsement (signature) from the Provider that the information supplied is correct to their knowledge and that they've seen documents confirming the Participant's identity. - 3.23 The Provider must store the original ESF1420 form securely and send a copy to the DWP ESF Admin Team within five (5) Working Days of Participant signature.
 It is envisaged that the Provider will send the form via email (as defined in Provider guidance) but there is a possibility in the short term that the Provider will be asked to use secure post. - 3.24 The DWP ESF Admin Team will check information contained in the form against Departmental system records and make an electronic referral which will appear on the PRaP the following Working Day.
-Inaccurate forms will be returned to the Provider within twenty (20) Working Days of receipt. - 3.25 If DWP system checks show that the potential Participant is taking part in other Provision that is incompatible with ESF funded Provision, the form will be returned to the Provider within twenty (20) Working Days.

-Please see ESF Provider Guidance for more information.

-3.26 The Provider must either accept or reject the referral in PRaP.
+Inaccurate forms will be returned to the Provider within twenty (20) Working Days of receipt. - 3.25 If DWP system checks show that the potential Participant is taking part in other Provision that is incompatible with ESF funded Provision, the form will be returned to the Provider within twenty (20) Working Days. - Please see ESF Provider Guidance for more information. - 3.26 The Provider must either accept or reject the referral in PRaP.
 The Provider must contact the Participant to arrange a face to face needs assessment.
 It is recommended that this takes place within five (5) Working Days of acknowledgement of the PRaP referral.
+Initial engagement meeting - 3.27 The initial engagement meeting must include a face-to-face in-depth needs assessment and the development, agreement and signing of an initial Action Plan.